giselaiff/Irongame/README.md

 # Irongame

-In this game, you are an ironhacker who must collect a number of beers and avoid TA's.
+In this game, you are an ironhacker who must avoid TA's.

-The game screen is a road with beers as coins and TA's as enemies.
+The game screen is a road with  TA's as enemies.

-The player is represented by a person that runs ans jump along the road to win beers andavoid obstacles.
+The player is represented by a person that runs ans jump along the road to avoid obstacles.
 The player uses space bar to jump.

 The game is over when a collition is detected between the player and an obstacle.